BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 The goal is that you don't have to do any configuring of the .csproj, app.config, machine.config or any legacy edmx models, and eliminate using the GAC.</br>
 This feature can be disabled in the Visual Studio options, but each individual task in the validation process is spawned asynchronously so the overhead is miniscual.</br>

-`In performance tests on a 64-bit Windows 10 I7-4500U (1.80GHz) machine with 16GB RAM and a 1TB SSD, a solution with 40MB of source code, and that included 6 projects with 3 EDMX models and 3 XSD models validated in under 500ms on a low-priority background task.`
+`In performance tests on a 64-bit Windows 10 I7-4500U (1.80GHz) machine with 16GB RAM and a 1TB SSD, a solution with 40MB of source code, and that included 6 projects with 3 EDMX models and 3 XSD models, validated in under 300ms on a low-priority background task.`

 The validation process will not validate any open app.config or edmx models.
 You will need to close them first and then reopen your solution for the once-off validation to complete.</br>

 If the validation option is enabled (the default) and you add Firebird.Data.FirebirdClient or EntityFramework.Firebird to a project, the project will be validated and the app.config updated correctly if required.
 If the app.config is open the update will be skipped and you will need to reopen your solution for the validation to complete.

-__Note:__ For the debug build the once-off validation flags are not persistent between loads of solutions and are repeated, which will place the solution into and unsaved state.
-The pre-release downloadable binary does have it's persistent flag set.
+__Note:__ If you wish to clear the peristent flag for a solution, you can comment out the \_\_PERSISTENTGLOBALS\_\_ #define in VsGlobalsAgent.cs.
+This #define only applies to DEBUG builds.

 The intention is to maintain a small footprint.
 We're not going to start altering VS menus and taking over your Visual Studio IDE workspace.
 It is a data source UI provider for Firebird and the benchmark is the SqlServer provider, so whatever UI functionality is available for SqlServer is on the todo list for Firebird provided it does not directly interfere with the developer's active UI.